Diocesan Canonical Inspection June 2018

 With Jesus as our guide, we promise to care for one another, to work hard, to build a community in Christ’s love.

-Religious Education is at the core of our curriculum, allowing us to develop children's religious literacy, knowledge and understanding of their faith.
-The 'Come and See' RE scheme of work is based on the truth revealed by God about ourselves, our life together, our mission in this life and our ultimate destiny with God.
+Religious Education is at the core of our curriculum, allowing us to develop children’s religious knowledge and understanding of their faith.
+The ‘Come and See’ RE scheme of work is based on the truth revealed by God about ourselves, our life together, our mission in this life and our ultimate destiny with God.
+The study of RE is based on the fundamental truth that Jesus is the way, the truth and the life and each person is made in His image.

 ‘Come and See’ invites pupils to explore the religious aspects of life, dignity and purpose within the Catholic tradition.
-Pupils reflect on personal experiences and links are made with the Catholic faith as well as other faith traditions.
+Pupils reflect on personal experiences and links are made between scripture, prayer and song, as well as other faith traditions.

 We strive to achieve: